onebuddingnerd/coolimagetech/README.md

 #### Execute

-Run the following command on the command line, once the repo is cloned:
+Run the following command on the command line, once the repo is cloned/downloaded:

 	python3 gui1-1.py